The Jury Process

 Collaborative Exhibiting Member is a team of two artists that produce one line of work that meets the same criteria as an Exhibiting Member.
 The team juries, exhibits and sells work together.

 How to Apply

-The next digital jury deadline is March 1, 2018.
+The next digital jury deadline – March 1, 2019 .
 Prospective members will have their work evaluated from digital images.

 All prospective exhibiting members must complete the jury application form.
 Click here to complete the Jury Application form.
 In this form you will submit your basic information, and pay your jury fee and membership dues.
 Current members in good standing will not pay membership dues again.
 Once you have completed this form, you will submit your materials digitally to our Jury Coordinator as outlined below.

-Please note: The deadline to sign up for the digital jury is March 1, 2018.
+Please note: Digital jury deadline – March 1, 2019.
 The jury often fills up months ahead of time, sign up early to insure your spot.

 Submit your materials: Mail a CD, readable on Mac computer, or submit all files digitally via DropBox (OneDrive) to the Jury Coordinator (address below).
 Email attachments will not be accepted.